WesternGamer/ChaosModRDR/.github/ISSUE_TEMPLATE/effect-suggestion.md

 ---
-name: Effect Suggestion
+Name: Effect Suggestion
-about: Suggest a gameplay effect for this mod
+About: Suggest a gameplay effect for this mod
-title: "[Effect Request] Effect Name"
+Title: "[Effect Request] Effect Name"
-labels: effect suggestion
+Labels: effect suggestion
-assignees: ''
+Assignees: ''

 ---